drtomonroe/drtomonroe.github.io/research_overview/index.md

 </p>

 <p align="left">
     My work centers around the discovery, validation, and mechanistic interpretation of genetic variation - known as the "variant to function" challenge, V2F.
 A crucial extension of this approach is the interpretation of variants within the context of modifiers, non-additive interactions, and environmental influences.
 This topic is acutely relevant as clinical genetics becomes more routine, especially in diverse populations and the emerging role of polygenic inheritance.
-In my view, multi-allelic predictive models informed by molecular phenotypes will revolutionize the prevention and treatment of cardiomyopathies.
+In my view, multi-allelic predictive models informed by molecular phenotypes will revolutionize the prevention and treatment of disease.
 My general strategy is organized into three types of projects:
 </p>